 First, it’s good business.

-Financial services is a particularly cacophonous echo chamber, and I want to be surrounded by as many widely diverse perspectives as possible.
+Financial services is an especially cacophonous echo chamber, and I want to be surrounded by as many widely diverse perspectives as possible.
 Different mindsets, different experiences, different approaches.
 Views I would have never come up with on my own.

 Second, it’s more like the world where I grew up and live.